 Following an infection, EBV remains in the body, hiding out in B cells but largely controlled by the body.
-The presence of EBV in B cells causes them to grow and to proliferate potentially contributing to the development and progression of MS.
+The presence of EBV in B cells causes them to grow, potentially contributing to the development and progression of MS.

-This project aims to test the effects of targeting three important EBV viral genes to reduce the amount of EBV in B cells as well as reducing its ability of the virus to continue hijacking B cells leading to their proliferation.
+This project aims to test the effects of targeting three important EBV viral genes to reduce the amount of EBV in B cells as well as reducing the virus’ ability to continue hijacking B cells leading to their growth.

 Targeting the most effective viral genes in B cells could lead to new ways to limit EBV in people with MS, and better control of the B cells that are known to contribute to MS.